gophergala/sqldump/README.md

 # sqldump

-A small tool for administration of databases.
+A small tool for assisting in administration of databases.
 My first 48 hours in golang.

-Unfortunately I do not have that much time, so it's just the backend with some basic html.
+Unfortunately I do not have that much time, so it's just close to the backend with some basic html.
-Use your fantasy and imagination for fancy output with latest js-technology.
+Use your fantasy for best UX and choose high levels of abstraction and imagination for fancy output with latest js-technology.

 ## prepare